fbpx

 Good news, if the cut is right, Labrecque says you shouldn’t need much more than a quick swipe of the flat iron to head out the door, but of course, there are other style options and a plethora of products you could use.
 For a piecey fun look, he uses Paul Labrecque Matte Pomade ($28) to finish the bangs off and keep them soft to the touch.

 Abergel recommends starting with a root that’s wet with water or Virtue Labs Volumizing Primer ($38).
-“Then take a Denman Brush and swipe the hair side to the side while blow drying it with low heat.
+“Then take a Denman Brush and swipe the hair to the side while blow drying it with low heat.
 To finish, add a bit of styling paste to your fingertips and polish the ends,” advises Abergel.

 Graciano says you’ll want to avoid going out with a wet fringe “to prevent growth patterns or natural parts from setting.”
 With any styling, she suggests prepping hair with products like Goldie Locks Smoothing Cream ($38) for a longer-lasting, more manageable mane.
 “Those with curly or wavy textures can either embrace their texture or opt for a brush that provides enough tension to assist you with the blow dry,” says Graciano.